Dark-eyed Junco The Snowbirds Nesting, Feeding, Mating Habits

 Dark-eyed Juncos feed mostly on the ground, eating weed and grass seeds in the wild.
 In summer, they eat seeds and insects.

+Bird seed tossed on the ground can gather moisture, causing it to spoil.
 This can be harmful to any bird that eats the spoiled seed.

 A Heated Birdbath can help provide these and any other birds in your backyard.
 The nice thing about the heated baths is you can use them all year.

-Video of Slate-colored Junco
+Video of Slate-colored Junco Feeding

-Interesting Dark-eyed Junco Behavior
+Interesting Behavior

-These small birds have an interesting wintering behavior.
+Junco birds have an interesting wintering behavior.
 Males will winter farther North than females.
 Younger males will winter farther north than older males.

-Male and Female Junco Feed Young
+Male and Female Junco Feed Their Babies

 The understanding of this behavior is that young males winter closer to the breeding grounds to claim territory before mature males arrive.